 |Cat6 - Plenum||Plenum rated CAT6 cable comes in the regular solid version as well as shielded for the utmost assurance that you've got the best stuff out there, but brace yourself for sticker shock, as it's also one of the most expensive we offer.|

-CAT6A as well as CAT7 Cabling have both been around now for years but to some extent they are each pushing the envelope of what copper cabling is capable of and and to a degree rival the cost of fiber optic technology so it has neither have been embraced the way it's predecessors have.
-Because of the complicated nature of working with these types of cables given that to truly reach the speeds that qualify a cable as CAT6A or CAT7 we currently do not offer either in bulk form as very few people have the ability to meet the specifications when working with these products using hand tools etc. Of course we do carry CAT6A patch cables as well as CAT7 Patch Cables and one day may offer each in bulk but at this time we simply do not.
+CAT6A as well as CAT7 Cabling have both been around now for years but to some extent they are each pushing the envelope of what copper cabling is capable of and and to some degree, rival the cost of fiber optic technology so neither have been embraced the way it's predecessors have.
+Because of the complicated nature of working with these types of cables given that to truly reach the speeds that qualify a cable as CAT7 we currently do not offer it in bulk form as very few people have the ability to meet the specifications when working with these products using hand tools etc. Of course we do carry CAT6A patch cables as well as CAT7 Patch Cables and one day may offer CAT7 in bulk but at this time we simply do not.

 Specialty cable for uses such as outdoors, aerial or direct burial are also available but typically do not come in the wide array of options and colors the rest do.